 Nike’s attempt at serious messaging rings goofy and hollow, just like the gaudy bright colors and gauche designs of many of their products.
 If there’s any worthwhile future at all, no one will look back at pictures of adults donning neon athletic wear at all times of day and in contexts outside of physical exercise with any of the respect, awe, or reverence that we now admire in the dress and carriage of our predecessors from days past.

 It doesn’t matter how many speeches about corporate responsibility Nike’s executives may deliver, or how many charity events and partnerships Nike may participate in.
-Every big company has to do things like that, but on balance, Nike is harmful, a symptom of globalism and rootlessness as their very existence simultaneously propels and perpetuates globalism.
+Every big company has to do things like that.
+But on balance, Nike is harmful, a symptom of globalism and rootlessness, as their very existence simultaneously propels and perpetuates globalism and rootlessness.

 I said earlier that mass manipulation can only be possible with a vulnerable people.
 That’s why our concerns and actions must be holistic, why it’s paramount to develop health, balance, and fortitude in your mind, character, spirit, and body.

 Do you want to live in a society where people have deeply emotional relationships with companies that sell them things?
 Doesn’t that indicate a lack of actual relationships and actual self confidence?